-What began as a personal documentary on friendship and environmental portraiture has turned into an exploration of contemporary culture, relationships, generosity and compassion, family structure, community-building, storytelling, meal-sharing, the economy and class, the relationship between technology and travel in the 21st century, social networking, memory, and the history of the portrait.
-To accomplish this, Hollander follows in the footsteps of the Farm Security Administration photographers, such as Walker Evans and Dorothea Lange, who documented the Great Depression and the Dust Bowl.
-She is also informed by Robert Frank’s The Americans, an iconic book of photography from 1958, which documents postwar America.
-Like these historic photographers, Hollander has set out to see America and the world.
-She is recording how society uses photography, the portrait, and social media to create and define a 21st-century existence.
+What began as a personal documentary on friendship and environmental portraiture turned into an exploration of contemporary culture, relationships, generosity and compassion, family structure, community-building, storytelling, meal-sharing, the economy and class, the relationship between technology and travel in the 21st century, social networking, memory, and the history of the portrait.
+To accomplish this, Hollander followed in the footsteps of the Farm Security Administration photographers, such as Walker Evans and Dorothea Lange, who documented the Great Depression and the Dust Bowl.
+She was also informed by Robert Frank’s The Americans, an iconic book of photography from 1958, which documents postwar America.
+Like these historic photographers, Hollander set out to see America and the world.
+She records how society uses photography, the portrait, and social media to create and define a 21st-century existence.

-While Hollander has presented segments of this working project at galleries and museums throughout the world, Are you really my friend? will premiere in its entirety at MASS MoCA in the spring of 2017.
-Visitors to the museum can expect to find a mix of photographs, video, data visualization/mining, travelogue, and landscape images, along with an interactive element that asks viewers to define what a real friend means to them.
-In the end, the project, while rooted in Facebook, goes beyond the superficial to explore ideas of interpersonal connections, travel, and community in today’s world.
+While Hollander had presented segments of this working project at galleries and museums throughout the world, Are you really my friend? premiered in its entirety at MASS MoCA.
+Visitors to the museum could expect to find a mix of photographs, video, data visualization/mining, travelogue, and landscape images, along with an interactive element that asked viewers to define what a real friend means to them.
+In the end, the project, while rooted in Facebook, went beyond the superficial to explore ideas of interpersonal connections, travel, and community in today’s world.

 Tanja Alexia Hollander was born in St. Louis, Missouri, in 1972.
 She received a B.A. in photography, film, and feminist studies from Hampshire College in 1994.
 Sections of Are you really my friend? were recently exhibited at the Portland Museum of Art (Maine), Virei Viral (Rio de Janeiro, Brazil), and the Carl-Schurz-Haus (Freiberg, Germany).
 Receiving international media attention for the project, Hollander was invited to give a TEDxDirigo talk in 2012 and has lectured extensively at Demanio Marittimo.Km-278 (Marzocca, Italy), the University of Maryland, Clemson University, SXSW, and Facebook headquarters.
 Hollander is represented by Carroll and Sons in Boston, Massachusetts.
 She is currently a resident of Auburn, Maine.